Veera (1994 film): Filming

 Veera was formally launched with a puja at the Lord Ganapathi temple within AVM Studios, although principal photography began at Rajahmundry.
 A four-day filming schedule with 40 background dancers was planned for the song "Maadethile Kanni" at Talakona.
 After the first day's filming, Krissna was unhappy because the location did not provide him with the expected quality.
 The crew returned to Madras and filmed the song at Raghavendra Kalyana Mandapam and at a house at AVM Studios.
 The song "Konji Konji" was filmed at Narada Gana Sabha, Madras.
-Because the song that depicts Muthu performing on stage "didn't lend itself to anything vibrant", Krissna intercut it with scenes in which Roopa visualises Muthu in various outfits and begins to find him attractive.
-According to Krissna, this was a chance to show Muthu in a variety of costumes because he is only shown wearing a simple white shirt and black trousers until the song begins, and would not change his clothing and appearance until much later in the film.
-Krissna decided to "let the audience get a glimpse of how [Muthu] would look later on in the film" through this song.
+Because the song that depicts Muthuveerappan, as Veera, performing on stage "didn't lend itself to anything vibrant", Krissna intercut it with scenes in which Roopa visualises Veera in various outfits and begins to find him attractive.
+According to Krissna, this was a chance to show Veera in a variety of costumes because he is only shown wearing a simple white shirt and black trousers until the song begins and would not change his clothing and appearance until much later in the film.
+Krissna decided to "let the audience get a glimpse of how [Veera] would look later on in the film" through this song.